Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment

 \subsection{Steady-state number of photons in the cavity}

-We consider a qubit at $\omega_q$ (in the case of Andreev qubits, $\omega_q$ is noted $\omega_A$, but the discussion here is general) coupled to a cavity at $\omega_r$ with a coupling strength $g$.
+We consider a qubit with transition energy $\omega_q$ (in the case of Andreev qubits, $\omega_q$ is noted $\omega_A$, but the discussion here is general) coupled to a cavity at $\omega_r$ with a coupling strength $g$.
 Within the rotating wave approximation that assumes $|\omega_q-\omega_r| \ll \omega_q+\omega_r$, the coupled system is described by the Jaynes-Cummings Hamiltonian \cite{Blais2021}

 with $a$ and $a^{\dagger}$ the standard annihilation and creation operators of the harmonic oscillator, $\sigma_+=\ket{e}\bra{g}$ and $\sigma_-=\ket{g}\bra{e}$.
 When $g\ll |\Delta|$, with $\Delta=\omega_q-\omega_r$ the detuning, the coupling term can be treated as a perturbation, and one obtains in leading order in $\lambda=g/\Delta$: